Preparing Certificates and GPOs for System Center Update Publisher

 If you are using Configuration Manager to manage and patch your client estate then you already know that it’s great to have your Software Updates in the same console as your Application Delivery and the way in which Configuration Manager 2012 R2 manages Software Updates is a big leap on usability over Configuration Manager 2007 however the missing piece of the puzzle for many is managing non-Microsoft updates and for that, we need to enlist the help of a free product from Microsoft called System Center Update Publisher.

-Before we start anything with Configuration Manager, WSUS or SCUP however, we do have the small matter of prerequisites to cover off and in this case it requires a certificate.
+Before we start anything with Configuration Manager, WSUS or SCUP however, we do have the small matter of prerequisites to cover off and in this case it requires a certificate and a Group Policy setting or two.
 The certificate we are interested in is a Code Signing certificate which unless you are familiar with signing PowerShell scripts that you author, you may not have come across previously and your internal CA may not be setup to issue.
 You can buy these certificates for Code Signing from an external third-party CA if you wish but it is easiest and best done internally as after all, the code you are going to be signing is for updates to your internal clients.